DIDSR/VICTRE_PIPELINE/README.md

 `source install.sh`

 Follow the instructions and compile the 5 parts.
+You might need to edit the `install.sh` file to change the route of some libraries at the beginning.

 Install the required python libraries:

 `pip install numpy scipy termcolor progressbar2 h5py pydicom`

+Add the `FEBio` executable to the path:

+`export PATH="$PATH:/routetofebio/FEBio-2.9.1/bin"`

+And rename it to `febio2.lnx64`.

 Usage
 -----